Wake Forest University logo

 Key Highlights

-• Highly selective undergraduate admissions rate of 22%.
+• Highly selective undergraduate admissions with an acceptance rate of 22%.

-• Graduates include 18 Rhodes Scholars, 5 Marshall Scholars, 18 Truman Scholars, and 62 Fulbright recipients.
+• Home to 18 Rhodes Scholars, 5 Marshall Scholars, 18 Truman Scholars, and 62 Fulbright recipients.

-• A founding member of the Atlantic Coast Conference (ACC) with 11 NCAA team championships.
+• Founding member of the Atlantic Coast Conference (ACC), with athletic teams known as the Demon Deacons winning 11 NCAA team championships.

 Timeline